andrewtryder/NFL/README.md

 Supybot-NFL
 ===========

-Supybot plugin for NFL things.
+Supybot plugin for NFL/Football things.

 NOTE: While I'm open sourcing this plugin, it is mainly intended for my own purposes.
-After loading the plugin and satisifying needs, you will need to create the base database: sqlite3 nfl.db < nfl_schema.sql And the players part I have not released.

-Obviously, you will need to be running Supybot/Limnoria for this to work, along with the various dependencies for the plugin.
-I can't help you with this part as its beyond the scope of a plug-in.

-If you need assistance/help, I can't guarantee anything, but you may find me on irc.
-For those who understand python and would like to contribute something, please fork and submit a pull request.
-I'm more than happy to add in code.
-Feature suggestions are also welcomed.
-Much of the expansion of this plugin is due to creative ideas and also folks putting in some work here.
+First, I've moved the databases into the db directory.
+Do not move nor modify these files unless you know what you're doing.
+Many parts of this plugin will break if these are missing, corrupt or unavailable.
+I will always have the raw and db forms available.

+Second, since this is more of a personal plugin that I know others use, don't consider this as a general use, even with the open sourcing.
+I'm always open for ideas/suggestions, however.
+Find me on IRC if you have any.

+Feb 11, 2013 - entire rewrite. lots of changes.